 The Trustees of Lakeland Sinfonia Concert Society are delighted to announce the appointment of our new President.

 He explains his connection to Lakeland Sinfonia: “Since starting my work with Royal Northern Sinfonia in 2014, the loyalty and commitment of LSCS audiences and committee members, past and present, have been a continued source of inspiration to me.
-The Society, its orchestra and its concert series are a brilliant example of how to make high quality music-making and regular audience engagement work outside of large urban centres.
+The Society, its orchestra and its concert series are brilliant examples of how to make high-quality music-making and regular audience engagement work outside of large urban centres.
 I am delighted and honoured to accept the invitation to become President of the Lakeland Sinfonia Concert Society.”

 “Long may it continue to thrive and to bring the joy of music to the people of Kendal and the Lakes!”